 Crafted in a range of sizes and styles, the Pembroke table is characterized by a central drawer and two flaps of various shapes, which, when raised, are supported by hinged brackets known as “elbows.”
 Pembroke tables, also known as “flap and elbow tables” were usually crafted of mahogany and generally featured slim tapered legs.
 A set of casters at their base made them easy to move and thus very convenient for taking a bedside meal, writing a letter or serving tea.
 In America, Pembroke tables were crafted of a wider variety of woods such a cherry or maple.

 The word demilune is French and translates to “half-moon” which perfectly describes these “half-round” tables.
 These semi-circular tables were designed to hug the wall with the absence of corners.
 Popular in France in the 1700s, demilunes were the perfect, compact piece to adorn the narrow hallways or entryways of Parisian homes.
 They can be found in virtually every style, from the ornate Louis XVI style to the more classic English Hepplewhite and Sheraton antique table styles, and were crafted of mahogany, satinwood or gilt wood.
-Fine examples would also include exquisite tops of marble, marquetry or hand painted decoration.
+Fine examples would also include exquisite marble top counters, marquetry or hand painted decoration.
 These versatile tables might also include drawers or even a single drop leaf.

-The console table reached the height of fashion during the Louis XV period and, in keeping with decorating dictates, they were often considered more a part of the architecture than merely a piece of furniture.
+The console table style reached the height of fashion during the Louis XV period and, in keeping with decorating dictates, they were often considered more a part of the architecture than merely a piece of furniture.
 As a rule, it was believed that no single element of the 18th-century interior should be considered on its own.
 Every element from upholstery to hardware served to unify the design of the room.
 As their popularity spread, console tables were crafted in an endless number of iterations, but they have one central feature in common: they are designed to sit flush against a wall or other flat surface.
 Early console tables generally featured two legs which were supported by an S-shaped bracket known as a "console."
 Later examples began to incorporate 4 legs which allowed them to be freestanding without the need for support brackets.
 A console differs from a demilune table in that it can be found in all shapes.

 The French guéridon is a small round table supported by a single column, or there or four legs, often featuring sculptural mythological figures crafted of wood, bronze or other metal.
 The guéridon was first introduced in France around the middle of the 17th century and was originally used to hold candelabra or vases.
 It was also used as a high-style decorative piece of furniture in the courts of the French kings and could be adorned with marble, marquetry, decorative paintings, porcelain or any number of exotic materials.
 In fact, when King Louis XIV died in 1715, Versailles housed several hundred of these diminutive tables.
 Their compact size and variety of styles make them a perfect addition to any decor.